 Eleventh Circuit stays district court order

-The Eleventh Circuit issues a stay of the District Court’s permanent injunction, so provisions of SB90 go back into effect.
+The Eleventh Circuit issues a stay of the District Court’s permanent injunction, allow provisions of SB90 to remain in effect.